jharlow/www/src/posts/a-year-of-neovim-has-been-good-to-me.md

 I'm currently the sole engineer in my org that uses a terminal-based editor as their main development tool, which I take as proof that my choice isn't a wise one.
 Indeed, when I chose to try it out back in September last year, I said I would dip my toes in as a learning aid, with the intention to then return to something more sensible like IntelliJ.

 So, what did it aid me to learn?
-Is it something I'm going to stick with?
+Is it something I'm going to stick with, despite my better judgement?

 ## It forced me to learn `vim` motions